 Approximately nine billion gallons of water are withdrawn each day from the lakes, rivers, streams, estuaries and groundwaters of upstate New York (this excludes Nassau and Suffolk counties).
 Uses include public supply, thermoelectric power generation, agriculture, commercial/industrial, recreational and more.

-Thermoelectric power is by far the most significant of all water use categories, accounting for about 59% of total water withdrawn.
-Public water supply accounts for the next largest use at 31%.
-Approximately five percent of water used is for industrial purposes.
+Thermoelectric power is the most significant of all water use categories, accounting for about 54% of total water withdrawn.
+Public water supply accounts for the next largest use at 35% of total water withdrawn.
+Approximately 5% of water used is for industrial purposes.
 Agricultural water use comes to less than 1% of state-wide water use.

 Water Conservation Efforts